 Watching baby turtles running into the sea was one of my many dreams to see.
 I always wanted to experience it and visit some turtle island.
 In Mexico I snorkeled with sea turtles and I always wanted to see baby turtles running into the water.
 And luckily, there are many islands worldwide known as turtle islands due to sea turtles nesting on their beaches.

-If you are visiting Malaysian Borneo, you have to visit this island.
-It is located on the eastern part of Borneo and we combined our turtle island trip with Kinabatangan river jungle trekking and few days diving on Mabul island.
+If you visit Malaysian Borneo, you have to visit this island.
+It is located on the eastern part of Borneo and we combined our turtle island trip with Kinabatangan river jungle trekking and few days diving on Mabul Island.
 A perfect week of exploring the eastern part of Borneo.
 If you haven’t seen orangutans before then you can also visit the Sepilok orangutan sanctuary.

 If you would like to go there, you have to stay overnight on Selingaan Island.
 Turtles come there almost daily during the night so there is a very good chance that you will see them.
 Almost guaranteed.